How To Blow In Insulation In an Edina Attic

 In order to ensure your safety, it is important that you plug in a light fixture and an outlet.
 This will help you see where you’re going and make sure the outlets are working.
 Make sure the outlet is properly grounded and not overloaded with too many appliances plugged into it.

 Leave at least 1 inch of space between the top of your existing insulation and the floor of the attic.
-Edina Spray Foam Insulation
+Edina Spray

 • Leave at least 1 inch of space between the top of your existing insulation and the floor of the attic.

 Use a framing nailer to attach furring strips to the underside of your ceiling joists, running parallel with them.
-Edina Spray Foam Insulation

 Attach furring strips to the underside of your ceiling joists, running parallel with them.
 If you don’t have enough space between the top of your existing insulation and the floor of the attic, you’ll have to cut out the existing insulation and add more to make room for a second layer.

-Fit each strip against each joist so it is flush with the inner side of each joist on both ends.
+Fit each strip against each joist, so it is flush with the inner side of each joist on both ends.
 The furring strips should run perpendicular to your ceiling joists and will act as braces for your new drywall ceiling.

 • Use drywall screws to affix drywall sheets, spacing them out every 10 inches or so along each joist.